-The dust emission of CY48R1 combines the approaches of Marticorena and Bergametti (1995) for the representation of the saltation process and of Kok (2011) for the size distribution of desert dust emissions.
-This new dust scheme was adapted from the scheme implemented in TACTIC (Michou et al., 2015; Nabat et al., 2012).
+The dust emission schemes of CY48R1 and CY49R1 combine the approaches of Marticorena and Bergametti (1995) for the representation of the saltation process and of Kok (2011) for the size distribution of desert dust emissions.
+In cycle 49R1, the dust emission scheme has been moved into the vertical diffusion scheme, so as to use the latest available wind gusts from the surface scheme.
+The dust emissions scheme was originally adapted from the scheme implemented in TACTIC (Michou et al., 2015; Nabat et al., 2012).